Paul McShane (rugby league): Castleford Tigers

 McShane signed a new three-year deal with Castleford in July 2021, extending his contract to the end of 2025.
-On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.
+On 17 July 2021, he played for Castleford in their 2021 Challenge Cup final loss against St Helens at Wembley Stadium.
 In recognition of his continued outstanding form, McShane was named Directors' Player of the Year and won the Immortals Award, voted for by Castleford legends, at the club's 2021 end-of-season awards.

 Following the retirement of Michael Shenton, McShane was named as the new Castleford captain in January 2022.
+He made 28 appearances throughout the season, missing just one game through suspension.

+In the 2023 season, McShane scored a try against Wakefield on 6 April in a key victory against Castleford's relegation rivals.
+He made 14 appearances in total, also kicking eight goals.
+On 9 June, during the defeat against Salford, he sustained a fractured forearm which would force him to miss the remaining months of the season.

+McShane was awarded a testimonial year for the 2024 season.
+Castleford faced the Huddersfield Giants for his testimonial match on 4 February.
+Shortly before the first round, McShane suffered a hamstring injury which ruled him out for the opening six weeks.
+After nine months on the sidelines, McShane made his competitive return on 23 March against Batley in the Challenge Cup and marked the occasion by scoring a try and two goals.
+In late May, complications arose regarding his previous arm injury and he underwent surgery to remove the orthopedic plates.
+On 5 September, it was announced that McShane would retire from playing full-time at the end of the season, and he received a guard of honour at his final home game.

+York Knights

+On 6 November 2024, it was announced that McShane had signed for the York Knights in the RFL Championship on a two-year deal.
+In addition to his playing duties, he would also join the coaching staff and work alongside Mark Applegarth.

+On 7 June 2025, he played in York's 1895 Cup final victory over Featherstone.

 International career

 McShane was first named in England's elite performance squad in May 2017.

 McShane was named in Shaun Wane's first England squad in March 2020, in preparation for the end-of-season Ashes series.
-However, the series was later cancelled due to the Covid-19 pandemic.
+However, the series was later cancelled due to the COVID-19 pandemic.

 McShane earned his first senior England cap against the Combined Nations All Stars on 25 June 2021 at the Halliwell Jones Stadium.
-He represented England in their 30-10 victory over France at the Stade Gilbert Brutus on 23 October 2021.
+He represented England in their 30–10 victory over France at the Stade Gilbert Brutus on 23 October 2021.